moranjohn-95/budget-planner/README.md

 | Alerts/notifications | Optional alerts when a category is close to or over its goal, or when a large transaction is added. |
 | Two-factor login  | Add an extra step during login (code from email/app) for more security. |

+## Testing

 ### Code Validation
+All Python files in this project were tested regularly throughout development.
+Each time a new feature or update was added, the code was checked using the terminal to make sure all commands worked correctly and no errors appeared.
+The files were also reviewed using PEP8 standards to make sure they followed formatting rules, such as correct indentation and line length.

+All Python files were also tested using the Code Institute Python Linter, which checks that the code meets PEP8 requirements.
+No major errors were found, and any small warnings were fixed to ensure the project followed professional standards, as seen below.

 #### auth.py
 Please see the CI Python Linter test passed for auth.py below with no errors found.